AuxStudio/react-native-boiler-plate/docs/SETUP_GUIDE.md

     "beta":
       "ENV=production ./envscript.sh && ENVFILE=.env.prod && cd android && fastlane alpha && cd ../ios && fastlane beta && cd .."
 ```

+4. You will need to link a GoogleService-Info.plist as a resource in XCode (drag one of them into your Xcode project).

 Done!
 Use the scripts to develop or release the beta builds, e.g: